Spring Garden Revival

 Understanding ANSI A300 Pruning Standards & Tree Health Assessment Requirements in Burlington

-All structural tree work in Burlington must comply with ANSI A300 pruning standards and be performed by an ISA Certified Arborist.
-The three-cut method is required for branches over 2 inches in diameter, and practices such as topping, flush cuts, lion’s tailing, and over-thinning are strictly prohibited.
-Tree health assessments must evaluate structural integrity, hazard potential (including dead branches, co-dominant stems, and decay), and identify disease or pest issues, often in consultation with UMass Extension.
-Species-specific timing is critical: oaks are pruned only during the dormant season (November–March) to prevent oak wilt, maples and elms during dormancy, and flowering trees after bloom.
-Certification and ongoing education are required for arborists, with additional credentials for risk assessment and municipal work.
+All structural tree work in Burlington must comply with ANSI A300 standards, which require the use of the three-cut method for branches >2 inches in diameter and prohibit topping, flush cuts, lion’s tailing, and over-thinning.
+Only ISA Certified Arborists or those with valid MA arborist licenses may perform such work.
+Tree health assessments must address structural integrity, hazard identification (including dead branches, co-dominant stems, and decay), and pest/disease presence.
+Species-specific timing is critical: oaks are pruned only during the dormant season (Nov-March) to prevent oak wilt, while maples and elms also require dormant season work.
+Flowering trees like magnolia and crabapple are pruned post-bloom, and evergreens before new growth.
+For complex diagnoses, consult:

 Massachusetts Conservation Commission Requirements for Pruning Near Waterways & Protected Areas

-Tree work near wetlands, vernal pools, streams, or other protected areas in Burlington is regulated under the Wetlands Protection Act (M.G.L. c.
+Tree work near wetlands, vernal pools, streams, or ponds in Burlington is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for any activity within buffer zones (typically 25-100 feet).
-Environmental assessments must address soil stability, water quality, and root zone protection, with erosion controls and proper debris staging to prevent runoff.
-Seasonal restrictions protect nesting wildlife (March–August), and cavity trees are evaluated for bat and bird habitat.
-Coordination with the Burlington Conservation Commission and Mass Division of Fisheries & Wildlife is essential for rare species and habitat protection.
+Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for activities within buffer zones (25-100 feet).
+Environmental assessments must consider soil stability, water quality, and wildlife habitat, with seasonal restrictions during nesting periods (March-August).
+Site protection includes root zone preservation and erosion control.
+For permit applications and site-specific guidance:

 Burlington Conservation Commission